OmarAbdeljabar/IBKR_Stream/README.markdown

-# IBKR Live Data Streaming Latency Monitor
+# IBKR Live Streaming 5 Second Candles with Latency Monitor

 A Python application for streaming real-time market data from Interactive Brokers (IBKR) and monitoring latency with an interactive graphical interface.